phdata/archway/docs/architecture.md

   Responsible for managing interactions with the meta database.
 - Provisioning - `io.phdata.provisioning`
   Responsible for applying metadata to the cluster and resources requested.

-#### Functional Programming/Cats

-Some projects are based on AKKA, Play, Spark (in the case of batch), or some other "pattern library."
-Archway is built on Cats, Cats Effect, Http4s, Circe, and Doobie, all in the [Typelevel](http://typelevel.org) stack.
-These libraries are all built on Cats and encourage functional programming.

 ### Database